MoonLoaf/performance_aware_space_shooter/README.md

 the screen, so a simple solution would be just to remove text.
 However my goal is to keep the program itself as close to the first implementation as possible, at least the user experience of it, so I will try to optimise this instead of simply deleting the feature.

+I had some issues creating a system for this that worked properly, the process of which can be read about further down, but what I finally ended up with was a system that updated my UI every 100 frames with new textures and kept these in a Struct which were rendered every frame. this was a huge performance boost that was clearly visible in the profiler and simply by looking at my fps counter, which had gone from about
+600 to 4000 during normal gameplay.
+This optimization didnt have any effect on the scalability of the game itself though.

 I also wanted to try to optimize my colission handling.
 My first implementation was simply doing some math operations to check overlaps for every asteroid in the game.
 These systems are handled by the dispatcher and because of this I coould not inspect the specific